POkemon-GoBot/FAQ/README.md

 3. For any help ...contact us at pokemongobotm77@gmail.com

-Help us by donating (for more new features):
+Help us by donating (for more new features/Ad-free version): paypal.me/Developerm77